jkosingh/C-plus-plus-CD-Catalogue/README.md

 - Join() to join two cd catalogues together excluding repeats
 - Common() to return the number of common cds between two catalogues
-- Split() to return the difference between two catalogues
+- Split() to return the difference between two catalogues NEW AND IMPROVED?
+TUNE IN NEXT WEEK TO FIND OUT...